Sarah Harrier, LMFT, CCTP

-My name is Sarah Harrier.
-I am a fully licensed marriage and family therapist specializing in individual, couples, and family therapy, and I maintain a private practice in Brighton, Michigan.
+I am a fully licensed marriage and family therapist, and certified clinical trauma professional, specializing in individual, couples, and family therapy.
+I maintain a private practice in both Brighton and Okemos, Michigan.

 I earned a bachelor's degree in psychology from Alma College before moving to the State of Washington to pursue a master's degree in marriage and family therapy from Seattle Pacific University.

-I practice from an eclectic approach, which incorporates cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), solution-focused therapy, experiential therapy, client-centered therapy, and strength-based therapy.
+I practice from an eclectic approach, which incorporates cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), internal family systems model (IFS), solution-focused therapy, experiential therapy, client-centered therapy, and strength-based therapy.

-My hobbies and interests include: spending time with my husband, son, and animals (2 Great Danes and 2 cats), crocheting, reading, and kickboxing.
+My hobbies and interests include: spending time with my husband, kids, and animals (1 Great Dane and 3 cats), crocheting, reading, and exercising.

 By providing a nonjudgmental and safe space for clients, I help individuals, couples, and families through their experiences with trauma, attachment, emotional dysregulation, interpersonal conflicts, and life transitions.
 Through acceptance, curiosity, and transparency, my goal is to help clients heal from past and ongoing experiences that keep them from reaching their fullest potential.